1. What are the requirements for admission to the Master’s in Computer Science?

 17. What are the “Qualifying Examination Day 2 CompSci 700-level courses”?

 These are the 700-level courses listed on the Day 2 syllabus for the doctoral qualifying examination.
-Currently they are the following courses:
+These courses are regularly taught by our tenure-stream faculty and represent core areas of strength for our department.

 18. How do I enroll in courses?